Katikistan/Notes/Networking.md

 The request does not require any changes.
 As a users you are not expected to know about this change.
 The response will be different.
 You are likely to get a 301 Moved Permanently back with the location of the Akamai server, that you should contact.
 This will come based in the server you are asked to contact through the geographical location in DNS.
 Then your browser will send a new request to this server for the new content.
 ## Persistent vs non-persistent
 should each request/response pair be sent over a separate TCP connection, or should all of the requests and their corresponding responses be sent over the same TCP connection? **non-persistent connections**; and in the latter approach, **persistent connections**.

-HTTP is said to be a stateless protocol.
-We also remark that the Web uses the client-server application architecture

 ### Non persistent
 1. The HTTP client process initiates a TCP connection to the server www.someSchool.edu on port number 80, which is the default port number for HTTP.
 Associated with the TCP connection, there will be a socket at the client and a socket at the server.
 2. The HTTP client sends an HTTP request message to the server via its socket.
 The request message includes the path name /someDepartment/home.index.